Tasks

 Configuring Priority Levels

-To manage the priority list, navigate to Service Desk > Service Data > Service Priority:
+To manage the priority list, navigate to Service Management > Service Data > Service Priority:

 Key Actions